RapidVet-H IC Feline (Canada)This page contains information on RapidVet-H IC Feline for veterinary use.

 If blood sample is not fresh, the background membrane may turn rosy red.
 This may indicate lysing of the blood cells, but will not affect the test results.

-Sample Dilution: It is important that the dilution be properly done; that is, 1 drop from the pipette into the pre-filled red top microtube (both supplied with test kit) (Procedure Step 4).
+Sample Dilution: It is important that the dilution be properly done; that is, 1 drop from the pipette into the pre-filled red top Blood Prep tube (both supplied with test kit) (Procedure Step 4).

 The fluid components provided with this kit must be used and are not interchangeable in tests for use with other species.
-Typical laboratory PBS or BBS must not be used.
+Laboratory PBS or BBS must not be used.

 AB Results: The test is designed as a 5 minute or less test.
-However, one of the 42 AB samples tested took longer than 5 minutes to develop.
+However, AB samples may take up to 10 minutes for all lines to develop.

 Quality Control: All reagents and materials incorporated into this kit have been quality controlled by standard testing procedures using a routine quality control program during manufacture.